Jeyaditya/Water_buddy/README.md

 * images/25.png
 * images/50.png
 * images/100.png
+The images are named on par with the percentage in which they will be enabled.
 These are converted into base64 and embedded directly, so they load perfectly on Streamlit Cloud.
 Meaning there is no chance that the URL gets broken.